 The Intro post is a way to introduce yourself to your discussion group and to get to know your other group members.
-The Intro post will also help me know which AIL you are going to complete.
-Your post should answer the following SIX questions and should be at least 150 words:
+Your post should answer the following FIVE questions and should be at least 150 words:

+- 1) What is your major?

+- 2) What is your class rank (junior, senior, etc),

+- 3) Why you are taking this class?

-- 1) What is your major? - - 4 \ - 4) W4) Why you are taking this class online? - 2) What is your class rank (junior, senior, etc), - 5) How much you currently interact with school-age kids?
+- 4) Why you are taking this class online?

+- 5) How much you currently interact with school-age kids?